bensutherland/Simple_reads_to_counts/README.md

 Quality trim single-end data and remove adapters, generate reference transcriptome, map reads to reference transcriptome
 ## Overview:
   1) Trim for quality and remove adapters
-  2) Digital normalize libraries to be used for assembly, use to assemble *de novo* reference
+  2) Digital normalize libraries to be used for *de novo* reference transcriptome
-  3) Align each sample short reads to *de novo* reference
+  3) Assemble *de novo* reference transcriptome
+  4+5) Align quality-trimmed sample files against reference
-  4) Obtain expression level raw counts for each contig in reference
+  6+7) Obtain expression level raw counts for each contig in reference
 Subsequently, the alignment files can be used in companion pipeline *to be named* for SNP discovery,
 or the expression level data can be imported into differential expression analysis software.